k3s-io/docs/docs/quick-start/quick-start.md

 This guide will help you quickly launch a cluster with default options.
 The [installation section](../installation/installation.md) covers in greater detail how K3s can be set up.

+Make sure your nodes meet the the [requirements](../installation/requirements.md) before proceeding.

 For information on how K3s components work together, refer to the [architecture section.](../architecture/architecture.md)

 :::info